carmstrong/hacking-on-deis-workshop/README.md

 * Run `boot2docker init`
 * Run `boot2docker start`
 * Run `eval "$(boot2docker shellinit)"`
-* Confirm Docker is working properly with `docker run hello-world`
+* Confirm Docker is working properly with `docker info`

 #### Linux
 * Use the official installation shell script: `curl -sSL https://get.docker.com/ | sh`
  * To see what the script does, view [https://get.docker.com/](https://get.docker.com/)
  * Most distros have a much-too-old version of Docker in their package repositories - using this script should give us the latest
-* Confirm Docker is working properly with `docker run hello-world`
+* Confirm Docker is working properly with `docker info`

 ### Install clients